 Snickerdoodle Pumpkin Cheesecake Cookies

-- 230 g Pumpkin puree Puree not pumpkin pie filling.
+- 230 g (1 cups) Pumpkin puree Puree not pumpkin pie filling.
 It is recommended to run the puree through a cheesecloth and letting the water drain, then measure.

 - ½ Teaspoon Salt